Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Insomnia - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240207203031.png)

-Apparently, we can **call** a file here, but, we don't know the variable name that's being used, so, we're going to do some fuzzing with gobuster, and find out the correct variable name with this command: `gobuster fuzz -u http://192.168.25.25:8080/administration.php?FUZZ=prueba -w /usr/share/seclists/Discovery/Web-Content/common.txt --exclude-length 65
+Apparently, we can **call** a file here, but, we don't know the variable name that the php script is using, so, we're going to do some fuzzing with gobuster, and find out the correct variable name with this command: `gobuster fuzz -u http://192.168.25.25:8080/administration.php?FUZZ=prueba -w /usr/share/seclists/Discovery/Web-Content/common.txt --exclude-length 65
 `
 ![](imagenes/Pasted%20image%2020240207203709.png)